Tuck1297/InteractiveExperiment_CreativeCoding/README.md

 # Plug and Play

-Otherwise, if you want to pull it to your local development environment follow the steps below:
+If you want to pull it to your local development environment follow the steps below:

 Steps:
 - 1. Clone the project to your local environment